Wednesday, June 18, 2025

 A Word About the Tokyo Xtreme Racer Series

 Genki has announced a brand new Tokyo Xtreme Racer game, the first non-mobile game entry in the series in almost 20 years.
-But the company has a long history in racing games, going all the back to the Super Famicom and Super NES.
+But the company has a long history in racing games, going all the way back to the Super Famicom and Super NES.

 Genki developed several racing games for Nintendo's 16-bit machine, mostly motorcycle and F1-type racing games, but they also created the game that started the whole Shutokou Battle/Tokyo Xtreme Racer series, Shutokou Battle '94: Drift King.
 It features the "Drift King" himself (hence the title), professional race car driver Keiichi Tsuchiya, along with "car tuner" Masaaki Bandoh.
 A sequel followed in 1995.